 50 Years of Faithfulness Along with its home city of Sterling Heights, in 2018 Rockpointe celebrated its 50th anniversary.
 From a quiet start in an elementary school gym to its current setting, the church community has always endeavored to give God the glory.
 “Not by might nor by power, but by My Spirit” says the Lord (Zechariah 4:6).

-Meeting needs in 2020 During 2020s global pandemic, the church expanded its existing Pantry ministry to include more items and weekly deliveries of refrigerated goods.
+Meeting pandemic needs During 2020s global pandemic, the church expanded its existing Pantry ministry to include more items and weekly deliveries of refrigerated goods.
 This bounty supported countless families that experienced COVID-related economic hardships.